Animal echolocation: Whale evolution

-There are several theories to explain the evolution of echolocation.
-There are two proposed drives for the hypotheses of cetacean radiation, one biotic and the other abiotic.
-The first, adaptive radiation, is the result of a rapid divergence into new adaptive zones.
-This results in diverse, ecologically different clades that are incomparable.
-Clade Neocete (crown cetacean) evolved from archaeocetes and dispersed across the world's oceans, estuaries, and rivers.
-These ecological opportunities were the result of abundant dietary resources with low competition for hunting.
-This hypothesis of lineage diversification, however, can be unconvincing due to a lack of support for rapid speciation early in cetacean history.
-A second, more abiotic drive is better supported.

-Physical restructuring of the oceans has played a role in echolocation radiation.
-This was a result of global climate change at the Eocene-Oligocene boundary; from a greenhouse to an icehouse world.
-Tectonic openings created the Southern ocean with a free flowing Antarctic Circumpolar current.
-These events allowed for a selection regime characterized by the ability to locate and capture prey in turbid river waters, or allow odontocetes to invade and feed at depths below the photic zone.
-Further studies have found that echolocation below the photic zone could have been a predation adaptation to diel migrating cephalopods.
-Since its advent, there has been adaptive radiation especially in the family Delphinidae (dolphins) in which echolocation has become extremely derived.
+Physical restructuring of the oceans has played a role in the evolution of echolocation.
+Global cooling at the Eocene-Oligocene boundary caused a change from a greenhouse to an icehouse world.
+Tectonic openings created the Southern Ocean with a free flowing Antarctic Circumpolar Current.
+These events encouraged selection for the ability to locate and capture prey in turbid river waters, which enabled the odontocetes to invade and feed at depths below the photic zone.
+In particular, echolocation below the photic zone could have been a predation adaptation to diel migrating cephalopods.
+The family Delphinidae (dolphins) diversified in the Neogene (23–2.6 million years ago), evolving extremely specialized echolocation.